 To find out more about the survey, click here.

-When looking for a workspace collaboration tool there are three common core capabilities that you need to consider:
+When looking for a business communication tool there are three common core capabilities that you need to consider:

 - Integration/ built-in functionality

 - Security and compliance

 - File sharing

 These three capabilities are the makeup for business communication.
 With a common problem comes a unique solution, and a unique solution emerges a new form of thinking.

 Each tool listed today provides its unique solution to a common problem that we face in the team chat industry.
 There needs to be a channel organization or space where centralized conversation can happen to encourage seamless workflow.
 Secondly, there needs to be some sort of easy access to integrations or built-in collaboration tools.
 Finally, there needs to be a tool that has a simplistic design.